bohlender/vim-smt2/README.md

-# Extended SMT-LIB2 support for VIM
+# Extended SMT-LIB2 support for Vim
 ![Example](/example.png?raw=true "Example")

 ## What is this?